mattscilipoti/abi_registrar/README.md

     - Associates with one or more Properties
     - Can be Deed Holders, Renters, or Dependents
     - Can mark as verified
+    - Search by Last Name, Property Address, or Lot info
   - Manage Shares
     - Record Purchased Shares
       - Only Deed Holders